min-wu-lab/mmo-analysis/README.md

-# wu-lab-rho-mmo-paper
+# mmo-analysis

 [![DOI](https://zenodo.org/badge/doi/Tong2023paperlink.svg)](http://dx.doi.org/) <br/>
-**`wu-lab-rho-mmo-paper` is an open-source repository for a collection of MATLAB(R) scripts used for analysis in: Tong et al. (2023) Periodicity, mixed-mode oscillations, and multiple timescales in a phosphoinositide-Rho GTPase network.
+**`mmo-analysis` is an open-source repository for a collection of MATLAB(R) scripts used for analysis in: Tong et al. (2023) Periodicity, mixed-mode oscillations, and multiple timescales in a phosphoinositide-Rho GTPase network.
 For further details on the methods of analysis, please refer to the methods section in the manuscript that can be found in the DOI link above.** <br/>

 Written by [XJ Xu](https://github.com/xj-xu).<br/>
 Last updated February 28, 2023.